IRySTeam/IRyS-BE-V2/README.md

 3. Open newly created files and adjust the content according to your environment.
 To see the explanation of each environment variable, you can check the [environment variable section](#environment-variables).

 ### Database Migration (Optional)
-This section is only if you want to run the database locally or you want to add/update the database schema.If you want to use the database from the cloud, you can skip this section.
 #### Migrate Up
 If you want to migrate the database, you can run the following command.
 ```bash